LTV Ratio for Gold Loan

 Enter phone and OTP | Check amount you can get | Apply for quick funds

 Gold loans are a convenient way to access quick funds by pledging your gold jewellery.
-A key factor here is the Loan-to-Value (LTV) ratio, which decides how much loan you can get based on your gold’s market value.
-As per RBI guidelines, lenders like Bajaj Finance usually offer up to 75% of your gold’s value.
+A big part of this process is understanding what is LTV in gold loan.
+The Loan-to-Value (LTV) ratio decides how much loan you can get based on your gold’s market value.
+As per RBI guidelines LTV ratio for gold loan, Bajaj Finance usually offer up to 75% of your gold’s value.
 For example, if your gold is worth Rs.
 1,00,000, you can get a loan of up to Rs.
 75,000.
 This limit ensures fair lending for both you and the lender.
 The gold loan LTV also impacts interest rates and repayment terms, so understanding it helps you pick the right loan amount that fits your needs and repayment comfort.

 Gold loan LTV ratio as per RBI guidelines